jeeyonkang/Supreme-Court-Dataset-Extended/README.md

 - As mentioned above, information on Oyez, including conversation ids, is constantly updated.
 To obtain accurate information, we recommend re-running the script every few months or years so that the most recent updates to Oyez are reflected in the data.

-- The script does not parse the data, as some previous Convokit corpora do.
+- The script does not parse the data (e.g., depenendency parsing), as some previous Convokit corpora do.